 Dahlby won an Overseas Press Club Award for Newsweek's coverage of South Korea's rise as a trading power in the 1980s.
 As a member of a Newsweek reporting team, he helped produce “The End of the World That Was: Six Lives in the Atomic Age,” a book about the atomic-bombings of Hiroshima and Nagasaki.
 He is co-author with B.H.
 Kean, M.D., of “MD: One Doctor's Adventures Among the Famous and Infamous From the Jungles of Panama to a Park Avenue Practice.”

-Dahlby graduated with a Bachelor of Arts in history (summa cum laude, Phi Beta Kappa) from the University of Washington in Seattle in 1972.
+Dahlby graduated with a Bachelor of Arts in Japan Regional Studies (focus on history), summa cum laude, Phi Beta Kappa, from the University of Washington in Seattle in 1972.
 He received a Master of Arts in Regional Studies - East Asia from Harvard University in 1976.
 He studied intensive Japanese at the Inter-University Center in Tokyo, a language program administered by Stanford University, in 1973-1974, and became a research fellow at the University of Tokyo's faculty of law the following year.
 He started his journalistic career as a reporter for the AP-Dow Jones Economic Report in Tokyo before taking a job as Tokyo correspondent for the Hong Kong-based Far Eastern Economic Review in 1976.